Surface-supplied diving skills: Bell abandonment

 It is not usually practicable to recover closed bell divers direct to the surface if it is not possible to raise the bell with the lock sealed and internal pressure retained.
 In such cases it may be possible to deploy another bell to recover the divers.
 If there is no working voice communication with the disabled bell, the rescue divers need to communicate by other means, and a set of tap codes is available for this purpose.
 A card describing the code may be attached to the bell inside and outside so that both sets of divers can be sure that they are using the same version of the code.

 Depending on circumstances, the distressed divers may be able to make the transfer through the water using their own breathing gas supplies, or they may be supplied from the rescue bell.
 Some preparation may be necessary.
 The procedures for such wet transfers would be based on standard procedures, but modified to suit the circumstances of the particular incident.

 Lost bell procedures

+A bell that cannot be recovered, either because the main and secondary lift wires have been severed, or because the bell has been trapped, and the surface supply of life-support services through the umbilical is lost, is referred to as a lost bell, though its position is almost always known with considerable accuracy.
+It is a rare but life-threatening emergency.

 Through water communications systems are a standard requirement for IMCA rated closed bells.
 They provide a backup voice communication system which may continue to function even after the bell umbilical is severed.
 This allows the surface personnel to get a better idea of how to deal with the situation, to assess the precise level of urgency, and also to communicate instructions to the trapped divers which may help with the rescue.

 The bell may be fitted with a sonar transponder to facilitate location by the rescue vessels and rescue divers.
 This can save a lot of time if the bell is not where the rescuers expect it to be, or if visibility is bad.